-There really is something magic about this Vanilla Magic Custard Cake, it seperates in the oven from one cake batter into 3 completely distinct layers.
+There really is something magic about this Vanilla Magic Custard Cake, the way it seperates in the oven from one cake batter into 3 completely distinct layers.
 The first is a fudgy base layer, followed by a thick custard layer, and topped with a layer of what could possibly be the lightest cake you have ever tasted.

 Making the batter is a little strange, and is a completely different process to most cake recipes.
 You might even doubt that it is going to work, with the batter being very runny and lumpy.
 But trust me, put it in the oven anyway and there is a good chance a lovely 3 layered cake will come out of the oven.